basecamp/policies/refund/hey/index.md

 ## Get in touch

 At the end of the day, nearly everything on the edges comes down to a case-by-case basis.
-[Send us a note][support], tell us what’s up, and we’ll work with you to make sure you’re happy.
+[Send us a note]({{ site.email_support }}), tell us what’s up, and we’ll work with you to make sure you’re happy.